 Dr Hilary says, "Staying connected with the world around us is key to our happiness, relationships and emotional well-being.
-Whilst many of us visit an optician and dentist regularly we wrongly neglect our hearing health.
-Leaving a hearing loss untreated can damage our mental and physical health."
+Whilst many of us visit an optician and dentist regularly, so many ignore their hearing health.

-There are currently 11 million people with hearing loss across the UK, that's around one in six of us.
-40% of these people are still undiagnosed, taking on average up to 7 to 10 years to address the problem either through denial or a lack of awareness of the importance of their hearing.
+There's currently 12 million million people with hearing loss across the UK, that's around one in six of us.
+40% of these people are still undiagnosed, taking on average up to 7 to 10 years to address the issue.

 "It's clear to me that Hidden Hearing has decades of experience delivering the highest levels of hearing care.
-I'm delighted they continue to raise awareness of the importance of hearing health."
+I'm pleased to be working alongside them and supporting the National Campaign for Better Hearing!"